-It is advised to have a chaperone available and present, with patient consent, at all times.
 Sonographically examine the testes and epididymes in both a longitudinal and transverse plane, noting the echotexture and echogenicity of each.
 A full upper abdominal study should also be performed when testicular lesions and suspicious epididymal lesions are demonstrated.

-A varicocele is reported if the AP diameter of the peri-testicular veins are more than 3mm.^{1,2} The venous flow is assessed using colour Doppler2.
+A varicocele is reported if the AP diameter of the peri-testicular veins are more than 3mm^{23,24}.
+The venous flow is assessed using colour Doppler24.
 Demonstration of the presence or absence of reflux is made using the valsalva technique and should be documented on the report.
-If a varicocele is present the upper renal tract and aorta should be examined to exclude the presence of masses compromising venous return2.
+If a varicocele is present the upper renal tract and aorta should be examined to exclude the presence of masses compromising venous return24.

-In cases of complex epididymitis / epididymo-orchitis a follow-up scan in 6 weeks is advised to avoid small underlying lesions being missed.
+TOP TIPS: In cases of complex epididymitis / epididymo-orchitis a follow-up scan in 6 weeks is advised, to avoid missing small underlying lesions.